-Some of the best places to see fall foliage is right here in New York City.
-Explore the Thain Family Forest, the largest remaining tract of old-growth forest in NYC.
+Explore the Thain Family Forest, the largest remaining tract of old-growth forest in NYC, with a guided hike on the trails.
 Become a citizen scientist by helping record and observe native flora, and learn about NYBG’s work in conservation and preservation.
-Immerse yourself in magnificent fall color, enjoy Shakespeare performances, take a scenic canoe trip down the Bronx River, watch a birds of prey demonstration, or take a hike on the trails with a guide.
+Immerse yourself in magnificent fall color while enjoying Shakespearean performances.
+Take a scenic canoe trip down the Bronx River, and watch birds of prey during a live demonstration.

 Events & Activities